 7. Interview Prep – Video, Skype, or Phone whatever you can manage.
 Each will increase your odds of a job offer, ensure you are relaxed and do your best, ensure you know how to handle any issues in your past.

-Optional – Job Fair Prep & Mini Prep
+Optional – Job Fair Prep & Mini-Prep

 The elements of our products and services are designed to work together to help you plot your path and ensure success.

 Each is packed with valuable information to help you make critical decisions throughout each phase of your job search program.
 But to benefit from this system, you must understand what each element has to offer and how to use it.
 In addition to the items listed above, you have access to our staff of trained airline pilot counselors who are available to answer your questions as you work your way through the process (M-F, 9-6 PM by appointment).
-The counselors are there to supplement our other products and services, however they are not a substitute using the tools provided with in our system.
+The counselors are there to supplement our other products and services, however, they are not a substitute using the tools provided within our system.
 We encourage you to read through these materials and become familiar with their content.
 You will frequently refer back to these manuals as you progress from the initial application to interviewing to reaching your goal.

 Perhaps one of the most important parts of any job search is to know who is hiring – paid services like FAPA.aero or free services like the Aero Crew News newsletter cover approximately 200 airlines and includes the status of airline hiring, aircraft orders, marketing trends, and other pertinent pilot hiring information.
-One of the first steps to charting a plan of action is to determine to which airlines you want to apply.
-These information services and newsletter can help you accomplish this.
+One of the first steps to charting a plan of action is to determine which airlines you want to apply.
+These information services and newsletters can help you accomplish this.
 Check the hiring status at the airlines—all of them.
 Once you’ve determined which ones are hiring, verify that you meet the airline’s minimum qualifications by checking their website or FAPA.aero.

 Meeting minimum qualifications is the first pass/fail test used by airlines.
 You must meet the minimums to move ahead in the process.
 We advise pilots to apply if they were close to meeting the minimums but only for smaller Regional/National airlines.
-This does not work for the Major airlines.
+This does not work for the major airlines.
 Some of the major airlines have application windows so pay attention.
-You may be wasting your time and money, not to mention the airline’s time, if you do not meet the minimums.
-Some airlines that accept applications on a continuous basis and all score the application initially on minimum qualifications.
+You may be wasting your time and money, not to mention the airline’s time if you do not meet the minimums.
+Some airlines accept applications on a continuous basis and all score the application initially on minimum qualifications.
 If you do not meet the minimums, the application is discarded.
 Jet and non-jet regional carriers may be the exceptions.
 They will often work with you if you are getting close to meeting their minimums.

 Since these carriers experience significant attrition, especially when the majors are hiring, minimum requirements change according to the supply of applicants.
 Therefore, if you were close to meeting their minimums, let’s say within 100-200 hours, you would want to apply.